Thanks to Black & White artist and authority Cort Anderson for the inspiration for this article

 And finally there are some outstanding B & W conversion Plug-ins such as:

-Without a doubt don’t use desaturate, it looses too much tonality in the image and you end up with a big gray blob.
+Without a doubt don’t use desaturate, it loses too much tonality in the image and you end up with a big gray blob.
 My preferences are: Convert to Grayscale because it converts tones correctly.
 But I have to say there are times I use the Channel Mixer or Gradient Maps because they just get a certain image right.
 I even have a slightly new method that I use often that is the subject of a magazine article but I can’t discuss it yet because they have the exclusive rights to the story.
 (Coming January 2013)

 And finally I am impressed with using Lightroom or the Black & White in Photoshop (you can use it in Adobe Camera Raw or inside Photoshop) because they allow for some interesting changes in tonality.